-Synovial sarcoma, also known as malignantWhen a growth in a body part is cancerous. very serious and can grow and spread very quickly to other parts of the body. synovioma, is a rare type of sarcoma (cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems. arising from bones and/or soft tissue) that develops in the soft tissue surrounding joints in the body.
-It is named for its resemblance to synovial tissue, which is generally found around tendons (connective tissue that connects muscle to bone) and helps to keep joints lubricated.
+Synovial sarcomacancer arising from bones and/or soft tissue, also known as malignantcancerous, may grow and spread to other areas of the body synovioma, is a rare type of sarcoma that develops in the soft tissuetissue/the material that joins, holds up or surrounds inside body parts such as fat, muscle, ligaments and lining around joints surrounding joints in the body.
+It is named for its resemblance to synovial tissuea group of cells that work together to perform a function, which is generally found around tendonsa type of connective tissue that connects muscle to bone and helps to keep joints lubricated.
 Despite its name, synovial sarcomas do not develop from synovial tissue.

 In most cases, synovial sarcomas are found next to large joints in the body, such as the knees.
 They are also commonly found in the head, neck, arms, and legs.
-In rare cases, they may develop from soft tissue in the abdomenstomach, stomach area, belly, tummy, lung, bladderA small, elastic/muscle type sac/bag in the body, where urine (wee) is stored for urinating/weeing.
-Is found in the lower abdomen/belly area., and vagina.
+In rare cases, they may develop from soft tissue in the abdomenstomach, stomach area, belly, lung, bladdera hollow, muscular sac in the pelvis that stores urine, and vagina.

 Synovial sarcomas are more common in males, and tend to be diagnosed in teenagers and young adults.
 However, anyone can develop this disease.